argonne-lcf/intro-to-gitlab-ci-training-series/src/04_CI_pipeline_examples.md

    build_a:
      stage: build
      script:
-       - echo "Parent pipeline: Triggering Child A when changes are made in 'a/'..."
+       - echo "Parent pipeline - Triggering Child A when changes are made in 'a/'..."
        - echo "Building component A..."

    test_a: